mcdonc/.nixconfig/darwin/README.rst

 Install Nix-Darwin and Configure Your System
 --------------------------------------------

-Initial command to both install ``nix-dawrin`` and configure your system for the first time:
+Initial command to both install ``nix-darwin`` and configure your system for the first time:

 ``nix --extra-experimental-features "nix-command flakes" run nix-darwin -- switch --flake ~/.nixconfig/darwin``